Skip to main content

 That is structurally different from internal BI.
 Internal BI serves your organisation's analysts and managers.
 Customer-facing analytics serves the people paying to use your product.
 The audience, the data scope and the infrastructure requirements behind the experience all change.

-Product teams deliver customer-facing analytics through embedded analytics.
-That keeps the experience inside the product, white-labelled and connected to each customer's own data.
+Product teams deliver customer-facing analytics as composable analytics inside the product.
+That keeps the experience white-labelled and connected to each customer's own data.

-Customer-facing analytics and traditional data analytics can use the same underlying data.
+Customer-facing analytics and traditional BI can use the same underlying data.
 They serve different audiences, solve different problems and need different product decisions.

 Dimension Customer-facing analytics Traditional / internal BI